Lorković–Vokić plot: Preparations for the coup

 Their notion of an Allied invasion of Dalmatia failed to materialise, as Allies had no intention of landing in Dalmatia.
 Even so, Winston Churchill was sympathetic to the idea of an Allied invasion of the Croatian coast and so he initiated a discussion with Josip Broz Tito about a possible invasion of the Istrian Peninsula in August 1944.
-The representatives of the HSS and the Croatian Home Guard offered only promises, and the Yugoslav Partisans were involved in the war.
-At the Teheran Conference, the Partisans gained the status of an Allied force.
-The British did not want to risk co-operation with the Partisans.
+The representatives of the HSS and the Croatian Home Guard offered only promises.
+At the same time, the Yugoslav Partisans gained the status of an Allied force in at the Teheran Conference in late 1943, and the British did not want to risk co-operation with the Partisans.
 Their involvement in Yugoslavia was complicated by the fact that they dealt with both the Royal Yugoslav government-in-exile and the Partisans.
-The involvement of the Croatian Home Guard and the HSS was deemed to be unnecessary and that it would strain the established fragile allegiance with the Partisans even further.
+An additional involvement of the Croatian Home Guard and the HSS was deemed to be unnecessary, and that it would strain the fragile allegiance established with the Partisans even further.

 The Croatian negotiators with the Allies were Tomo Jančiković, Zenon Adamić and Ivan Babić.
 The British always had a separate meeting with them.
 The HSS thought that their emissaries had been successful in securing the Dalmatian invasion plan.
 The appointment of Ivan Šubašić as the Prime Minister of Yugoslavia in exile, as well as General Ivan Tomašević's offer to put his army under Allied command once the invasion began, further encouraged the plotters.
 Finally, the Romanian coup and the advance of the Soviet troops led them to believe that the Allies would soon invade Dalmatia.